chxru/PMS/README.md

 # Patient Tracking System

+**Note:
+This branch is abandoned.
+When I'm planning to create PMS my initial idea was to create a multi-user single database encrypted database.
+But later I understood that it would be a not necessary since the app is fully local-offline and will install in a single computer, a [multi-key encryption](https://crypto.stackexchange.com/questions/35616/multi-key-encryption) is a overkill and pointless.
+From now on, PMS is a single user application and aes encryption key will be user's password.
+But there are some code I did before taking this decision and here I preserve those code to remind myself mistakes I done in my past**

 This application is made to store information about small-medium sized patient group.

 Please note that this application is far away from full release.
 I'm consistently working on adding / improving features to this project.